-Section 33-Persons coming from other denominations by letter shall not be received unless fully recommended, and they shall receive the same examination and be passed upon in the same way as all new members (Section 27).
+Section 33-Persons coming from other denominations by letter shall not be received unless fully recommended, and they shall receive the same examination and be passed upon in the same way as all new members (Section 26).

-Section 34-Members of the Pilgrim Holiness Church in good and regular standing who present letters of transfer from some other church of our denomination (Section 36) within sixty days of the date of issue of such letter, shall be received directly into the church, whereupon the church receiving such member shall notify the church which issued the letter of transfer.
+Section 34-Members of the Pilgrim Holiness Church in good and regular standing who present letters of transfer from some other church of our denomination (Section 36) within sixty days of the date of issue of such letter, shall be received directly into the church upon re-affirmation of faith, where-upon the church receiving such member shall notify the church which issued the letter of transfer.